elysium-suite/aeacus/README.md

 <img align="right" width="250" src="web/assets/logo.png"/>

 This is a client-side scoring system meant to imitate the functionality of UTSA's CIAS CyberPatriot Scoring System (CSS) with an emphasis on simplicity.
 Named after the Greek myth of King Aeacus, a judge of the dead.

 ## Installation

 0. __Extract the release__ into `/opt/aeacus` (Linux) or `C:\aeacus\` (Windows).
+> You should try compiling it yourself!
+If you don't want to (and you trust me), you can [download the releases here](https://github.com/sourque/aeacus/releases).

 1. __Set up the environment.__
     - Put your config in `/opt/aeacus/scoring.conf` or `C:\aeacus\scoring.conf`

     > Don't have a config?
 See the example at the bottom of this README.

-    - Put your README html in ReadMe.conf.
+    - Put your README in `ReadMe.conf`.
     - Use `./aeacus forensics` to create Forensic Question files on the Desktop of the main user.

 2. __Check that your config is valid.__